 8. Celebrate culture — not cruelty!

 Being able to immerse onseself into another culture is a huge drawcard for many prospective travellers, and while we should celebrate cultural differences — keep in mind they are often used to excuse profiting from animal abuse.
-Cock fighting, dog fighting, bull fighting and rodeos have all been defended as being ‘culturally important’ — but these forms of ‘entertainment’ can cause extreme stress, pain, and even death to animals.
+Cock fighting, bull fighting and rodeos have all been defended as being ‘culturally important’ — but these forms of ‘entertainment’ can cause extreme stress, pain, and even death to animals.
 Ultimately, many of these so-called ‘cultural’ practices are run in the interests of making profit.
-There are many wonderful aspects to cultures the world-over that do not involve harming animals (like the Edinburgh Festival Fringe – the world’s largest arts festival, pictured) and they’ll leave you with many more positive memories that you will actually want to share when you come home.
+There are many wonderful aspects to cultures the world-over that do not involve harming animals and they’ll leave you with many more positive memories that you will actually want to share when you come home.

 9. Bucking tradition is sometimes a good thing